-5. Ashley Hous se, 6-10 Swan Street at the heart of the historic centre.
+5. Ashley Hous e, 6-10 Swan Street at the heart of the historic centre.
 Age Constructed around 1889 with yard, stables and outbuildings to replace a medieval timber-framed house previously located on the site.
 Rarity There is no other building in the Arts and Crafts architectural style in the village.
 Aesthetic interest This red brick two/three storey house with a red tiled roof and large double carriage entrance is decorated with typical white gables and porch of the Arts and Crafts style.
 Horizontal lines of black bricks and a central gable with hipped roof add to the aesthetics.
 The doorcase has plain pilasters topped with foliate capitals and curved moulding above.
 There is pargetting of sunrise and sailing boats on the smaller gable and stylised sunflowers between windows.
 Group value It is located imposingly right at the centre of the village surrounded by refronted much older timber-framed buildings with the Grade 1 church as a backdrop.
 Archeological interest There are no records of the medieval house and outbuildings that previously stood on this site.
-The land was originally part of the Manor of Groton and until 1934 this side of Swan Street lay in the p Groton.
-Archival Conveyancing documents from the past 200 years are in the Boxford interest Society archive.
-Historical The house was built on the instructions of a Groton farmer, William association Simpson, around 1889.
+The land was originally part of the Manor of Groton and until 1934 this side of Swan Street lay in the parish of Groton.
+Archival Conveyancing documents from the past 200 years are in the Boxford Society interest archive.

+Historical association The house was built on the instructions of a Groton farmer, William Simpson, around 1889.
 The 600-year-old Boxford building firm of Kingsbury's undertook what, for a village builder, must have been a challenging commission.
 The cost is said to have bankrupted William Simpson and sadly he was forced to sell it to WJ Bantock in 1891.
 It was then known informally in the village as Simpson's Folly.
-Designed It has strong communal and historical transport associations.
-In 1920 it landscape interest time was providing a bus and later a lorry service to nearb double carriage entrance and large yard at the back made it ideal for this purpose.
+Designed landscape interest It has strong communal and historical transport associations.
+In 1920 it was sold to Thomas Skinner, one of the old village carriers, who by this time was providing a bus and later a lorry service to nearby towns.
+The double carriage entrance and large yard at the back made it ideal for this purpose.
 His son Tom ran the business from here until 1953 when it moved to Calais Street.
 Another bus owner Walter Bowers bought the house and yards at that time.
-Landmark The house sits at the centre of the village and is highly visible from status Broad Street, where visitors and buses arrive, and village events take place and have done for hundreds of years.
-Social and The various owners were very well-known in the village in their day an communal the early and mid-20th century transport run from this house was of value great importance to the village community, providing for many the only means to get to market in nearby towns.
+Landmark status The house sits at the centre of the village and is highly visible from Broad Street, where visitors and buses arrive, and village events take place and have done for hundreds of years.
+Social and communal value The various owners were very well-known in the village in their day and the early and mid-20th century transport run from this house was of great importance to the village community, providing for many the only means to get to market in nearby towns.